FctsFxns/schultzen-web/_works/washing-machine-spin-dry-lead-acid.md

 featured_image: '/media/images/WashingMachine905.jpg'

-date:   2016-01-18 15:31:21 +0100
+date:   2015-11-18 15:31:21 +0100

 home_show: true
 published: true
 ---

-This performance uses autobiographical elements and youtube to prove the artists mental power abilities abd experiment a viral tutorial and determine the veracity of both.
+This performance uses autobiographical elements and the youtube channel to prove the artists mental power abilities and put in practice a viral tutorial and determine the veracity of both.